nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all contacts using the `list` command.
 Multiple contacts in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
-If deleted contact has birthday, it's birthday reminder message is deleted from the birthday reminder list.
-Details of the deleted contact shown in the status message.
+If deleted contact has a birthday, it's birthday reminder message is deleted from the birthday reminder list.
+Details of the deleted contact are shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.